Task 5 - Fast assessment of source parameters and tsunamigenic potential for M>6 in the Mediterrean region

 In the recent past the MedNet network has contributed to create a robust connection between the seismological network in the region that has lead to create the so called VEBSN (Virtual European Broadband Network) this will be the starting point for creating a virtual network dedicated to the detection of relevant earthquakes and to the estimate of the source parameters with rapid and unmanned techniques.

 SeisComP3 and Earthworm will be the data collectors for seismic data coming to several networks around the Mediterranean basin and different techniques as “autoloc” and NonLinLoc will be used for locating earthquakes.
 The use of different systems working in parallel will also allow to check and validate the most reliable techniques, in term of location accuracy and elapsed time.
 With the same approach we will explore different Magnitude estimate techniques as Mwp, Mwpd and dominant period, following the experience that comes from different studies of the recent past for the SAFER and other projects.
-In the framework of the previous DPC–S4 2005-07 project we established an automatic procedure to quickly estimate the source mechanism of relevant earthquakes in Italy by using the TDMT (Time Domain Moment Tensor) technique.
-This approach will be extended to the whole Euro Mediterranean region and efforts will be made to automate also the regional CMT (Centroid Moment Tensor).

 Because information about the magnitude and location may be not sufficient to assess whether an earthquake can or cannot generate a potentially dangerous tsunami, numerical forward modeling of tsunami propagation is needed.
 For this reason, we propose to simulate the generation and propagation of tsunamis for many sites which tectonic setting (from geology and fault mechanisms) provides evidence for being place of causative tsunamis.
 This will allow to build a database of synthetic pre-computed models.
 In the case of a seismic event, after having determined the location and magnitude of the occurring earthquake, it will be possible to query the database for getting the simulations corresponding to the models closest, both in terms of location and magnitude, to the real case.
 These models are then interpolated in order to provide an estimation of the wave height for the real source.
 Thus, this approach will not deal with the detailed modeling of the inundation scenarios but it will only provide first order estimates of the incoming tsunami wave.
 This approach is similar to that implemented by the Japan Meteorological Agency that is responsible of the tsunami warning system for the Japanese coasts and whose data-base includes about 100,000 synthetic models, and is also shared by the Regional Tsunamis Watch Centres (RTWC) as well as of the National Tsunami Warning Centres (NTWC), that are the fundamental elements of the NEAM Tsunami Warning System currently under development.